Arts Educator & Artist Campaign School

 Coffee with Quanice

-AEMS Members at the Supporter level and higher are invited to join AEMS Executive Director Quanice Floyd for a virtual coffee hour every other month to discuss arts education issues, AEMS initiatives, and socialize!
-“Coffee with Quanice” will take place from 12-1pm on:
+AEMS Members at the Supporter level and higher are invited to schedule a virtual “coffee” chat with AEMS Executive Director Quanice Floyd to discuss arts education issues, AEMS initiatives, and socialize.
+To schedule, use the button below!

 Contact Quanice Floyd at firstname.lastname@example.org for more information.